Genetic Alliance UK in Wales:

 Genetic Alliance UK is very active in Wales with a dedicated post.
-This allows the organisation to be familiar with the local networks and organisations and with the knowledge and ability to be responsive to changes.
-It also allows Genetic Alliance UK to become involved in local initiatives and programmes whilst still benefitting from resources and expertise by being a part of the UK-level team.
+This allows the organisation to be familiar with the local networks and organisations and with the knowledge and ability to be responsive to change.
+It also allows Genetic Alliance UK to become involved in local initiatives and programmes whilst still benefiting from resources and expertise by being a part of the UK-level team.

 In Wales, Genetic Alliance UK works in partnership with many organisations, particularly the Wales Gene Park.
-This is a network of professionals in clinical, academic and educational disciplines with and interest in Medical Genetics, primarily based in Cardiff University but also includesthe University of Glamorgan and Swansea University.
+This is a network of professionals in clinical, academic and educational disciplines with an interest in Medical Genetics, primarily based in Cardiff University but also includes the University of Glamorgan and Swansea University.

 Genetic Alliance UK in Wales has three key areas of work, they are described below.
 Implicit to these areas are involving individuals and families affected with genetic conditions on the various projects and informing them of any relevant developments.
 Click on the links to take you to the web pages relevant to the subjects for more information.

 Policy and health service development.
 Genetic Alliance UK is involved in several different campaigns to introduce and improve health services in Wales for various genetic conditions.